 It is the ongoing responsibility of the owner to provide verification that vaccinations are current - we will make every effort to remind you of before your dog’s vaccinations expire.
 Have your veterinarian email us your dog’s updated records to .

 What to Bring

 Please bring a leash, a quick-release collar, any food or treats (no rawhides, greenies, or bully sticks), and medication that you would like your pet to be given throughout their stay.
 We supply beds and dishes.
 Please do not bring dishes, beds, blankets, toys, or anything that you would prefer to not have destroyed, lost, or peed upon.

 Our Policies and Procedures, as well as our rates, may change occasionally.
-While we make every attempt to notify you of any policy changes, it is the owners' responsibility to ensure they are familiar with all current Good Dog Policies and Procedures and rates.
+It is the owners' responsibility to ensure they are familiar with all current Good Dog Policies and Procedures and rates.
 We reserve the right to refuse service to anyone at our sole discretion.